Strong authentication supports tools such as Transport Layer Security (TLS) to verify the identities of users who log in to the database.

 You can use SecurID tokens through the RADIUS adapter.

-Secure Sockets Layer (SSL) is an industry standard protocol for securing network connections.
+Transport Layer Security (TLS) is an industry standard protocol for securing network connections.

-You can use the Oracle Database SSL can be used to secure communications between any client and any server.
-You can configure SSL to provide authentication for the server only, the client only, or both client and server.
-You can also configure SSL features in combination with other authentication methods supported by Oracle Database (database user names and passwords, RADIUS, and Kerberos).
+Oracle Database TLS can be used to secure communications between any client and any server.
+You can configure TLS to provide authentication for the server only, the client only, or both client and server.
+You can also configure TLS features in combination with other authentication methods supported by Oracle Database (database user names and passwords, RADIUS, and Kerberos).

-To support your PKI implementation, Oracle Database includes the following features in addition to SSL:
+To support your PKI implementation, Oracle Database includes the following features in addition to TLS:

 Oracle wallets, where you can store PKI credentials